 In 1977, the MMRDA was appointed as the Special Planning Authority for planning and development of this complex.
 It covers 370 ha.

-Is Vakola posh area? ›Vakola is a affordable locality situated in the south western part of Mumbai.
+Vakola is a affordable locality situated in the south western part of Mumbai.
 The pincode of this locality is 400055.

 Andheri is one of the largest suburbs in Mumbai and is split into Andheri West and Andheri East.

-What is Ghatkopar famous for? ›Ghatkopar station is one of the oldest stations in Mumbai, It was opened in the year 1877.
+Ghatkopar station is one of the oldest stations in Mumbai, It was opened in the year 1877.
 It is a railway station on the central railway line of Mumbai.
 About 565,000 commuters use the station daily.

 Is Kurla East a posh area? ›